Note

 -

-Enter the User group attribute name, which is the name used in your identity provider for the user group attribute.
+Enter the User group attribute name, the name used in your identity provider for the user group attribute.
 An exact match is required for the mapping to work.

 -